Ghezzizzo/Otter_game/README.md

 ## Description

 This is a little game for my second project at the Start2imcact platform.
 The theme was to create a javascript counter with two buttons: + and -.
 But you know... why not to create a simple game to challenging myself?
-So i made it.
+So I made it.

 ## Getting Started

-you want to try it? go to http://guidoghezzi.altervista.org/otter_game/index.html.
-Simple.
+You want to try it?
+Go to [Otter game](http://guidoghezzi.altervista.org/otter_game/index.html) page.

 ### Dependencies